MattStockton/MattStockton.github.io/_posts/2024-08-13-gemini-long-context-window.markdown

 ---
 layout: single
 title: "Using Google Gemini's Long Context Window to Analyze Small Cap Stock Annual Reports"
-excerpt: "I used Gemini’s long context window to analyze company annual reports — processing hundreds of pages in minutes to rank small-cap stocks.
-This kind of deep document analysis was nearly impossible before, but LLMs are changing what’s feasible at scale."
+excerpt: "I used Gemini's long context window to analyze company annual reports — processing hundreds of pages in minutes to rank small-cap stocks.
+This kind of deep document analysis was nearly impossible before, but LLMs are changing what's feasible at scale."
+category: "Finance & Investing"
+tags: ["gemini", "long-context", "document-analysis", "small-cap", "annual-reports"]
 ---

 Google built an LLM with a large input context window named [Gemini](https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/).
 A context window is the amount of text an LLM can consider at once when generating a response.
 Gemini 1.5 Pro has a context window limit of 2 million tokens.
 As comparison, ChatGPT 4o has a limit of 128k.
 A large context window lets you create long LLM prompts with limited data preparation work.
 To give you a frame of reference, the entire Harry Potter series contains just over a million words.
 A token isn't a word, but it's likely you could use all of the book text in a single LLM prompt.
 Then, the LLM could reference all the material to answer the real prompt you asked.
 Incredible stuff.